Natchez interviews 4 candidates for police chief - Mississippi's Best Community Newspaper

 Officials voted to go into executive session for the purpose of interviewing the applicants for police chief as a personnel matter and therefore was not open to the public.

-Before going into executive session, Natchez Mayor Dan Gibson said a total of 36 applications had been vetted to fill the vacancy being left after Natchez Police Chief Walter Armstrong announced in August that he planed to retire by Jan.
+Before going into executive session, Natchez Mayor Dan Gibson said a total of 36 applications had been vetted to fill the vacancy being left after Natchez Police Chief Walter Armstrong announced in August that he planned to retire by Jan.
 1 after approximately 37 years in law enforcement.

 The board’s civil service committee and the city’s police committee narrowed the search down to four finalists, Gibson said.